lizmat/raku-all-modules/cpan/WARRINGD/PDF-Font/README.md

         * True-Type (`.ttf`)

-        * True-Type Collections (`.ttc`)

         * Postscript (`.pfb`, or `.pfa`)

 BUGS AND LIMITATIONS
 ====================

   * Font subsetting is not yet implemented.
-Font are always fully embedded, which may result in large PDF files.
+I.E. fonts are always fully embedded, which may result in large PDF files.